 In this modern retelling of the classic story, Thebes is a country in turmoil.
 With the new king having suddenly risen to power, the people of Thebes are increasingly discontent.
 Obsessed with discovering what is poisoning his subjects against him, Oedipus is willing to give up anything, sink to any low, to recover the lost greatness of Thebes.

 Show Dates: June 6th-8th and 13th-15th at 8pm.

-The Crew of Oedipus the Tyrant
+The Cast and Crew of Oedipus the Tyrant

 Nichole Bennett (Director) researches science communication in the Ph.D. program with The Moody College of Communication at The University of Texas.
 She is also an improv performer, instructor, director, and technical designer and has won three B. Iden Payne awards.
 Nichole teaches improv to neurodivergent youth through The Hideout Theatre’s Building Connections Program and created STEMprov, where she teaches scientists improv to boost their communication skills (http://stemprov.org)

 Christopher Anderson (Artistic Director / Director) is the founder of Fox Den Theatre Company.
-He considers it a privilege to be able to work consistently with such talented artists, and is grateful to all of the members of Fox Den productions, past, present, and future.
+He considers it a privilege to be able to work consistently with Austin’s talented artists, and is grateful to all of the members of Fox Den productions, past, present, and future.